nens/brostar-api/README.md

 # BROStar

-## Introductie
+## Introduction

-BROStar is een datamanagement product voor de Basis Registratie Ondergrond.
-In deze repository staat de code voor de backend.
-Deze bestaat uit een API om data te importeren, op te slaan en aan te leveren.
-De backend is open source, en kan dus zelf gehost worden.
-De frontend is ontwikkeld door Nelen & Schuurmans.
-Dit is een webapplicatie die op de API gemaakt is, welk het datamanagement van BRO data zeer laagdrempelig maakt.
-Interesse?
-Contact info@nelen-schuurmans.nl
+BROStar is a data management product for the Basis Registratie Ondergrond (BRO).
+The code for the backend is stored in this repository.
+It consists of an API for importing, storing, and delivering data.
+The backend is open source, and can be self-hosted.
+The frontend is developed and hosted by Nelen & Schuurmans.
+This is a web application created on top of the API, making the data management of BRO data very accessible.
+Interested?
+Contact info@nelen-schuurmans.nl.

-## Project beschrijving
+## Project Description

-De backend bestaat uit een api met daarin:
+The backend consists of an API with:

-- Een importtask endpoint.
-Hiermee kan op basis van een KvK en projectnummer alle actuele data van een BRO domein geimporteerd worden
+- An import task endpoint.
+This can import all current data from a BRO domain based on a KvK and project number.

-- Een uploadtask endpoint.
-Hiermee kan data naar de BRO gestuurd worden, met als input een json van alle relevante data.
-De api handelt de transformatie naar XML-formaat en het berichtenverkeer van en naar de BRO af.
+- An upload task endpoint.
+This can send data to the BRO, with a JSON input of all relevant data.
+The API handles the transformation to XML format and the message traffic to and from the BRO.

-- Endpoints voor alle assets die uit de BRO worden geimporteerd.
+- Endpoints for all assets imported from the BRO.

-## Installatie backend
+## Backend Installation

 To install for development: